Garrett Olson

 Garrett Andrew Olson (born October 18, 1983) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Baltimore Orioles, Seattle Mariners, Pittsburgh Pirates and New York Mets and in the KBO League for the Doosan Bears.

 Early life

 High school

 Olson attended Buchanan High School in Clovis, California.
 He played for the Anchorage Bucs in the Alaska Baseball League in 2004, going 7–0 with a 0.88 ERA, and was a Summer League First-Team All-American starting pitcher.

 College

 He attended Cal Poly-San Luis Obispo for college, where in his last year he was 12–4 with a 2.71 ERA.
-In 2005, he was a Big West Conference All-Star starting pitcher.
+In 2005 with the Mustangs, he was an All-Big West Conference First Team starting pitcher honors recipient.

 Professional career

 Baltimore Orioles

 Olson was drafted by the Baltimore Orioles as a sandwich pick between the first and second rounds (48th overall) of the 2005 MLB Draft.
 During the 2005 season, he played mostly with the Aberdeen IronBirds, moving to the Frederick Keys in August.
 In 2006, he advanced to the Double-A Bowie Baysox, and was named the Baltimore Orioles Minor League Player of the Year.
 Olson was invited to the All-Star Futures Game.

 Through 2007, Olson was 21–17 with a 2.95 ERA, and averaged 7.37 hits and 8.82 strikeouts per nine innings during his minor league career.
 He was mentioned, but did not participate in the 2007 All-Star Futures Game, representing the United States team.

 Olson was promoted from the Triple-A Norfolk Tides to take the place of injured Orioles starter Steve Trachsel, and he made his major league debut on Independence Day of 2007 against the Chicago White Sox.
 He would have earned the win in his debut, but he only pitched 4 1/3 innings, falling two outs shy of the five innings required to qualify for a win.
 He earned his first career win in his next start, also against the White Sox, on July 15, giving up two runs in 5 1/3 innings, both on solo home runs by Jermaine Dye, and the Orioles went on to win 5–3.

 Olson committed his first career error in his debut on July 4.
 After allowing the first batter he faced in his career, left fielder Andy González, to reach base via a walk, he made a throwing error on a pickoff attempt, allowing Gonzalez to reach second base.
 His first career strikeout came three batters later, as Paul Konerko was called out on a 2–2 pitch.

 On September 1, 2007, Olson made a start at Fenway Park against the Boston Red Sox, where he was the opposing pitcher in Clay Buchholz's no-hitter.
 On June 28, 2008, Olson earned his first career hit vs. the Washington Nationals against Jesús Colomé in the sixth inning.

 He went to 3–0 on 8% of all batters he faced in 2008, the highest percentage in the majors.